kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

 ```

 ## Building agents with the AI SDK
+At its core, an agent can be defined with this simple equation: `agent = llm + memory + planning + tools + while loop`

 Below is the code taken from [Vercel Ship 2025 workshop](https://www.youtube.com/watch?v=V55AJYctIAY) also by Nico Albanese, building a coding agent with the new AI SDK 5.

 ```js